HMRC Releases New Guidance on Tax Debts

 Posted: 28/08/2020 11:06

-On the 13 August 2020 HMRC issued new guidance on how they treat customers with a tax debt, and that guidance can be viewed here.
+On the 13 August 2020 HMRC issued new guidance on how they treat customers with a tax debt, and that guidance can be viewed by clicking on the link.

 Traditionally it has usually been possible to enter into a Time To Pay Agreement with HMRC.
 In my experience however HMRC always required the debt to be settled in full, over a maximum of twelve months, which clients often found impossible to do given the level of debt involved.